 Environmental and Social Policy and Procedures

-Projects that are likely to have significant adverse environmental or social impacts that are sensitive, diverse, or unprecedented in the absence of mitigation measures are disclosed to the public for a comment period of 60 days.
-The environmental and social impact assessments are disclosed to the public on DFC's website.
-DFC works in consultation with the U.S. Department of State as part of DFC’s consideration for human rights risks.
+Projects that are likely to have significant adverse environmental or social impacts that are sensitive, diverse, or unprecedented are subject to public disclosure requirements.
+The environmental and social impact assessments of these projects are disclosed to the public on DFC's website for a comment period of 60 days.

 Development Policy